Frequently asked questions (FAQs)

 • Explicit instruction allows educators to differentiate according to student needs

-• Science of learning integrated to the programme:
+• Science of learning is integrated to the programme with the following:

 • Metacognition